Kreindler Wins Legal Victory in Cessna 172S Crash in Texas

 - Kreindler & Kreindler won a legal battle against Cessna Aircraft Company which will allow individuals injured or killed by the negligence of aircraft manufacturers and other aviation companies to have their day in court.

 - Kreindler partners argued that the Cessna motion should be denied because preemption was inappropriate as Congress did not intend to have the Federal Aviation Regulations establish a standard of care.

-In February 2006, Kreindler & Kreindler LLP lawyers defeated an attempt by Cessna Aircraft Company to have federal aviation regulations (FARs) apply to a plaintiff’s claims of negligence and product defect arising out of a plane crash.
+Kreindler lawyers defeated an attempt by Cessna Aircraft Company to have Federal Aviation Regulations (FARs) apply to a plaintiff’s claims of negligence and product defect arising out of a plane crash.
 The motion, if not defeated by Kreindler, would have resulted in the plaintiff’s claim being dismissed.